TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 The important thing here is to have `initMocks` **after** `initFixtures`.

 ## Culprits
-No tool is without its drawbacks, here are some interesting problems we encountered while using JFixture.
+No tool is without its drawbacks --- here are some interesting problems we have encountered while using JFixture.

 ### Kotlin generics interoperability
 Kotlin makes every usage of a generic `out T` (e.g. `kotlin.collections.List<T>`) automatically appear in the class files as `? extends T`.